All job seekers should be using bullet points for their resumes.

 Show Professional Development

-The standard resume format is the reverse chronological structure.
+The standard resume format is the reverse chronological resume.
 It emphasizes career progression and professional development.

 There are exceptions though.
 It’s not mandatory to list the descriptions of your work experience based on time order.
 At times, you can list based on what’s most important first to the least important.